sweeenlim/Passion8/README.md

 ### With Docker (recommended)

 Using Docker simplifies deployment by ensuring a consistent environment.
-Follow these steps to set up and run the project in a Docker container.
+Follow this step to set up and run the project in a Docker container.

 ```bash